stefan-bahnson/react-setup/README.md

 ### What you get
 Full stack setup with `React`, `Redux`, `Redux DevTools`, `Thunk Middleware`, `React Router` and `Sass`.
+I've also included:
-I've also included [Material Icons](https://design.google.com/icons/) which is used in the example but can be removed from the `index.html`.
+- [Material Icons](https://design.google.com/icons/) which is used in the example but can be removed from the <b>index.html</b>
+- [eslint](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) with the airbnb config which can be run with the command `npm lint`.

 ### Requirements
 Install node.js https://nodejs.org/en/download/